Frequently Asked Questions

 Which is best - public or private training classes?

 This is a great question because we offer both types of classes.
-We offer our insurance company clients as well as construction clients private classes that can be delivered with a minium of 3 attendees.
+We offer our insurance company clients as well as construction clients private classes that can be delivered with a minimum of 3 to 4 attendees, based on the class.
 We do this because its been our experience that open, public classes can never be the best training opportunity for new staff adjusters.
 Public classes can allow anyone to attend which means, for example, a public training class can have a variety of attendees including staff adjusters from different insurers, independent adjusters, contractors, and even public adjusters.
 These different attendees have separate needs and interests, to say the least.
 They may even use different software too.
 Trying to train attendees with separate needs, interests, and agendas quite frankly 'dumbs' the class down.
 This class can never be the best training opportunity for those who attend.
 For these reasons we want to keep some of our classes private.
 Our private classes mean that only our client's employees are in attendance and with no one else.
-We can tailor and tweek any private class for any client and deliver the exact training needed.
+We can tailor any private class for any client and deliver the exact training needed.
 We also do this at the industry's most affordable costs.
 When you compare our classes with competitors, the value and differences are obvious and clear.

 We also deliver some classes in a public setting but these are on courses of specific topics.
 In these classes, we only teach Xactimate and our audience shares the same job position.
-For public classes, its the best learning option possible since we're not trying to train a class whose attendeees are on multiple software and come from different job backgrounds.
+For public classes, its the best learning option possible since we're not trying to train a class whose attendees are on multiple software and come from different job backgrounds.
 These classes too are delivered at the industry's most affordable costs.

 With so many training companies, how relevant are the qualifications and experience of instructors vs. the reputation of the training company?